Europe and Middle East, Interlaken, Jungfrau, Newsletter, Switzerland, Trip Reviews

 Chamois

-My only companions on this polar journey are a herd of Chamois and the occasional Marmot and I skirt a couple of half frozen mountain lakes.
+My only companions on this polar section of hiking in the Jungfrau region are a herd of Chamois and the occasional Marmot and I skirt a couple of half frozen mountain lakes.
 Snow has got into my boots, so my feet are soaking, and fatigue is beginning to set in.
 The cloud has been high all day but, when I reach the foot of the Faulhorn, it’s shrouded in mist and it starts to rain.
 I’m rewarded by occasional glimpses of Lake Brienz down below and but I’m happier when I see the Männdlenen Hut within striking distance.

 The elderly couple, who’ve been here for 40 years, know exactly what to do with me.
 A tumbler of warming schnapps is thrust into my hand and they sit me down by the fire and help me get my gear off.
 As my sodden socks hang above me to dry, I tuck into a bowl of bubbling cheese, bread, boiled potatoes, pickled onions and gherkins.
 This is their famous Raclette with the mountain cheese made locally.
 There are no other guests and I have the dormitory to myself.
 There are also no showers.